aryajadia08/ticker-risk-analyzer/README.md

 To calculate the Sharpe Ratio, I first isolated the closing values from the dataset with data["Close"].squeeze() (squeeze converts the remaining column into a series).
 I then used pandas to find the daily percent change  and then found the mean and standard deviation of percent change through numpy.
 I then used the ticker ^IRX to calculate the risk-free rate and computed the mean risk-free rate by dividing by 100 to convert to a decimal.
 I then divided it by 252 (number of trading days) to make it a daily rate rather than yearly.
 Finally, I plugged each parameter into the formula (the difference between the portfolio return and risk free rate divided by the standard deviation) to generate a consistent method of generating the Sharpe Ratio.

 **Sortino Ratio**
-For the Sortino Ratio, I used the same mean risk-free rate and mean daily return as the Sharpe Ratio, but I adjusted the standard deviation to only include percent changes below zero (since Sortino only accounts for downward risk while Sharpe accounts for total risk).
-Other than changing the standard deviation, the process of calculating the Sortino Ratio was similar to calculating the Sharpe Ratio.
+For the Sortino Ratio, I used the same mean risk-free rate and mean daily return as the Sharpe Ratio, but I set every positive daily return to zero and kept all negative returns (setting positive returns to zero makes it so they don't contribute to the sum, but includes them in the denominator to track the frequency of negative days).
+After that, I squared all the returns, found the mean, and found the square root so the rate becomes percent per day rather than percent squared.
+Other than changing the standard deviation to only calculate the downside deviation, the process of calculating the Sortino Ratio was similar to calculating the Sharpe Ratio.

 **Compound Annual Growth Rate**
 For calculating the CAGR, I first had to calculate the growth rate by dividing the ending closing value by the starting closing value (found them through indexing with [0] and [-1]).
-I then used len(close) to count how many entries were in the dataset (number of days), and then divided the days by 252 (number of trading days) to approximate the length of the interval in years.
+Then, I initially used len(close) to count how many entries were in the dataset (number of days), and then divided the days by 252 (number of trading days) to approximate the length of the interval in years, but I pivoted to finding the amount of actual time between the two dates, converting them to days through .days and divided by 365.25 to get the true interval length.
+I did this because my prior approximation divided by an average rather than measuring the actual calendar time.
 Finally, I set CAGR equal to the growth rate raised to the power of 1/years minus 1 to find the CAGR.

 **Max Drawdown**
 Max Drawdown was by far the most complex metric to calculate.
 I used cummax() to find the "running-peak" of the data set (the highest value as you move through the dataset start to finish).
 I then created a drawdown = (close/running_peak)-1 statement, which evaluates all the declines from the cumulative peaks.
 Finally, I used .min() to find the greatest negative value and deemed it the Max Drawdown.